 Upgrade to HTTPS

 Beginning in July 2018 with the release of Chrome 68, Chrome marks all HTTP sites as “not secure”.
-Your SEO ranking is also negatively impacted by running a HTTP site.
-Upgrading your site to HTTPS is a better solution than the below work around for adding web push notifications to HTTP.
+Your SEO ranking will also be negatively impacted by running an HTTP site.
+Upgrading your site to HTTPS is a better solution than the below workaround for adding web push notifications to HTTP.

 On Chrome if you want to ask for permission to send notifications on an HTTP property you must send the user to an HTTPS property to accept.
 This works as seen in the example below, which shows our default Chrome HTTP behaviour fully configurable via the platform (described in Website Integration ):